 The key strands of our Better Deal for Scotland’s Teachers campaign are wellbeing, workload and pay.

-On workload, the NASUWT continues to put pressure on a seemingly reluctant Scottish Government and COSLA to progress the promised reduction in class contact time, which was part of the SNP manifesto for the last Scottish Parliament elections and was included in the Programme for Government for this Parliament.
+On workload, NASUWT continues to pressurise the Scottish Government and COSLA to progress the promised reduction in class contact time, which was part of the SNP manifesto for the last Scottish Parliament elections and was included in the Programme for Government for this Parliament.
+Regrettably, this process has been notable for its ongoing delays and obfuscation.
+NASUWT members have clearly expressed their frustration and anger about this in a recent survey and the Union expects concrete action to be taken soon if matters are not to escalate.

 Your feedback